syncfusion-content/flutter-docs/Flutter/datagrid/export-to-excel.md

 {% endhighlight %}
 {% endtabs %}

-The following code snippet illustrates how to create an instance of `CustomDataGridToExcelConverter` class and setting the instance to `converter` parameter in `exportToExcelWorksheet` or `exportToExcelWorkbook` method.
+The following code snippet illustrates how to create an instance of `CustomDataGridToExcelConverter` class and set the instance to the `converter` parameter in the `exportToExcelWorksheet` or `exportToExcelWorkbook` method.

 {% tabs %}
 {% highlight Dart %}